turingschool/curriculum/source/projects/contact_manager.markdown

   module ClassMethods
   end

-  module InstanceMethods
 end
-end
 ```

 Any code defined inside the `included` block will be run on the class when the module is included.
 Any methods defined in the `ClassMethods` submodule will be defined on the including class.
-And methods defined in the `InstanceMethods` submodule will be attached to instances of the class.
+And methods defined directly in the module will be attached to instances of the class.

 Where should your two `has_many` lines go?
 Figure it out on your own and use your tests to prove that it works.
 When you're *green*, check it in.